trueagi-io/Vereya/readme.md

 python library is in ./build/Malmo/src/PythonWrapper/MalmoPython.so

+The library needs two environment varibles to be defined:
+1) MALMO_XSD_PATH pointing to the directory with xml schema files from Malmo project
+2) VEREYA_XSD_PATH pointing to ./src/main/resources/Schemas/

 It can be place somewhere in $PYTHONPATH **or** to the directory of your script..

 Vereya requires fabric loader and fabric api to installed.
 Please see instructions